alusch7/parameterEntryUI/README.md

 # parameterEntryUI
 A UI for Windows that enables easy value entry for programs with numeric variables that need to change from run to run.
 Also supports value ranges.
-Designed for Opentrons protocols.
+Designed with Opentrons protocols in mind.

 # Setup
 ### Folder Setup